Raising London Circuit

 Disruption

-The ACT Government has planned early for disruption through a multi-agency Disruption Taskforce, which works closely with the local community, business and government representatives to develop and implement effective mitigations.
+The ACT Government has planned early for disruption through a multi-agency Disruption Taskforce.
+The taskforce works closely with the local community, business and government representatives to develop and implement effective mitigations.

-Parking capacity in some car parks across the city has been reduced to allow the establishment of site compounds (see map below).
-Details on parking changes and travel impacts can be found at BuiltforCBR.act.gov.au/travel-impacts.
+Parking capacity in some car parks across the city has been reduced to allow the establishment of site compounds.
+Details on parking changes can be found on the City Services website.
+Information about Travel impacts can be found on the Built for CBR website.

 Other projects